Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 Instructions and descriptions are below.

-###If you are new to Qlik: Click here to get started!
+### If you are new to Qlik: Click here to get started -- https://help.qlik.com/en-US/onboarding

 The app can be downloaded
 from the root GitHub directory of this project.
 There are two versions of the dashboard, as simplified version to get started quickly, and a more complex version that supports Qlik Server Side Extensions.
 For more information and how to use Server Side Extensions for Qlik Sense, visit here: